 Be part of the future of music

-Now in its seventeenth year, BIGSOUND Festival is your annual opportunity to discover the future of Australian music.
+Now in its eighteenth year, BIGSOUND Festival is your annual opportunity to discover the future of Australian music.
 Running over four September days and nights, Brisbane’s Fortitude Valley comes alive with a global gathering of musicians, industry, brands, media and music lovers.

 International Buyers & Guests